medizininformatik-initiative/feasibility-backend/README.md

 ### Privacy and obfuscation

-In order to prevent potentially malicious attempts to obtain critical data about patients, several countermeasures have been implemented.
+In order to prevent potentially malicious attempts to obtain critical patient data, several countermeasures have been implemented.
 Users are restricted to creating a certain amount of queries per timeframe.
 Permanently pushing this limit will get a user blacklisted and needs manual intervention if the user shall be de-listed again.
 Moreover, retrieving detailed results for queries (including a breakdown by (obfuscated) site names) is also limited.